Louisvdw/dbus-serialbattery/docs/docs/troubleshoot/index.md

     This allows the `serial starter` to create services for `dbus-serialbattery`, if a new serial adapter is connected.
 The `serial starter` service (`/service/serial-starter`) then creates a service (`/service/dbus-serialbattery.*`) for each found serial port.

-    Additionally during installation a service (`/service/dbus-blebattery.*`) for each Bluetooth BMS is created.
+    Additionally during installation a service (`/service/dbus-blebattery.*`) for each Bluetooth BMS and (`/service/dbus-canbattery.*`) for each CAN BMS is created.

-2. Each created service in `/service/dbus-serialbattery.*` or `/service/dbus-serialbattery.*` runs `/opt/victronenergy/dbus-serialbattery/start-serialbattery.sh *` where the `*` stands for the serial port.
+2. Each created service in `/service/dbus-serialbattery.*`, `/service/dbus-blebattery.*` or `/service/dbus-canbattery.*` runs `/opt/victronenergy/dbus-serialbattery/start-serialbattery.sh *`.

-    For example: The service `/service/dbus-serialbattery.ttyUSB0` runs `/opt/victronenergy/dbus-serialbattery/start-serialbattery.sh ttyUSB0`
+   * For `dbus-serialbattery` the `*` stands for the serial port, e.g. the service `/service/dbus-serialbattery.ttyUSB0` runs `/opt/victronenergy/dbus-serialbattery/start-serialbattery.sh ttyUSB0`.

+   * For `dbus-blebattery` the `*` stands for an incremental number, e.g. the service `/service/dbus-blebattery.0` runs `/opt/victronenergy/dbus-serialbattery/dbus-serialbattery.py Jkbms_Ble C8:47:8C:00:00:00`, where the BMS type `Jkbms_Ble` and the BMS Bluetooth MAC address `C8:47:8C:00:00:00` is fetched from the config file during installation.

+   * For `dbus-canbattery` the `*` stands for the can port, e.g. the service `/service/dbus-canbattery.can0` runs `/opt/victronenergy/dbus-serialbattery/start-serialbattery.sh can0`, where the CAN port `can0` is fetched from the config file during installation.

 ## Driver log files